gustavommcv/gustavommcv/README.md

 # 👋 Hello, World, I'm Gustavo Monnerat!

 ### About me
-My name is Gustavo Monnerat, I'm a software developer and a postgraduate student in Software Architecture.
+I'm a software developer and a postgraduate student in Software Architecture.

 I work as a full-stack freelancer, developing projects with technologies such as Gin, Express.js (Node), React, Angular, Docker and AWS.